pantonov/rpcmap/README.md

         return fmt.Sprintf("Hi,%d", i), nil
 })

 // Call service method with dotted notation.
-Note that the method name is lowercase (uses default mapper)
+Note that the method name is lowercase when default mapper is used.
-// To use method names only, register service with DefaultService() rv1, err := mapper.CallMethod("S.hello", nil, &testInput{ Foo: "zz"}) fmt.Printf("rv.greeting = %s", rv.(*testOutput).Greeting)
+// To call service methods by method name only, register service with DefaultService(). rv1, err := mapper.CallMethod("S.hello", nil, &testInput{ Foo: "zz"}) fmt.Printf("rv.greeting = %s", rv.(*testOutput).Greeting)